Imperishable Night: Character design

-Reception
+Reception and derivative works

 Writing for Gamasutra, Michael Molinari singled out an aspect of Imperishable Nights stage design for analysis: the stage two boss had a gimmick that limits the player's field of view and "bring[s] the most tension, excitement, exhilaration, etc., despite it simplifying the game and bringing me to the most primitive of mechanics (the process of movement)".
 He then goes on to say that the presentation and the mechanics of the bullet patterns not only make it possible for this to happen, but also make the gimmick "worthwhile and memorable".